How lenders value collateral

 What is collateral in simple terms?

 Collateral is an asset that’s used to secure a loan, such as a car or a house.
-If the loan goes into default, the lender can seize the asset and sell it to recover its losses on the loan.
+If the loan goes into default, the lender can seize the asset and sell it to recover its losses.

 How does collateral affect loan approval?

-Offering collateral can make it easier to qualify for a loan since the lender is taking less risk than they would with an unsecured loan.
-It can also help you get better loan terms, such as a longer time frame or a lower interest rate.
+Offering collateral can make it easier to qualify for a loan, since the lender is taking less risk than with an unsecured loan.
+It can also help you secure better loan terms, such as a longer repayment term or a lower interest rate.

 Why might a lender require collateral?